Pin-up model: Feminism and the pin-up

-Maria Buszek (author of Pin-up Grrrls) said that the pin-up girl "has presented women with models for expressing and finding pleasure in their sexual subjectivity".
+Maria Buszek the author of Pin-up Grrrls, said that the pin-up girl "has presented women with models for expressing and finding pleasure in their sexual subjectivity".

-According to Joanne Meyerowitz in "Women, Cheesecake, and Borderline Material," an article in Journal of Women's History, "As sexual images of women multiplied in the popular culture, women participated actively in constructing arguments to endorse as well as protest them."
+According to Joanne Meyerowitz in "Women, Cheesecake, and Borderline Material," an article in Journal of Women's History, "As sexual images of women multiplied in the popular culture, women participated actively in constructing arguments to endorse as well as protest [against] them."

-As early as 1869, women have been supporters and protesters of the pin-up.
+As early as 1869, women have been supporters and opponents of the pin-up.
 Female supporters of early pin-up content considered these to be a "positive post-Victorian rejection of bodily shame and a healthy respect for female beauty."

-Additionally, pin-up allows for women to change the everyday culture.
+Additionally, pin-up allows for women to change their everyday culture.
 The models "succeed in the feminist aim of changing the rigid, patriarchal terms."

-It has further been argued by some critics that in the early 20th century, these drawings of women helped define certain body images—such as being clean, healthy, and wholesome—and were enjoyed by both men and women and that as time progressed, these images changed from respectable to illicit.
+It has been argued by some critics that in the early 20th century that these drawings of women helped define certain body images—such as being clean, healthy, and wholesome—and were enjoyed by both men and women, and that as time progressed, these images changed from respectable to illicit.

 Conversely, female protesters argued that these images were corrupting societal morality and saw these public sexual displays of women as lowering the standards of womanhood, destroying their dignity, reducing them to mere objects to pleasure men and therefore harmful to both women and young adolescents.

 Pin-up modeling has been described as a subculture that is invested in promoting positive body images and a love for one's sexuality, "pin-up would also find ways to... encourage the erotic self-awareness and self expression of real women".

 Hair and makeup style

 The classic style of the pin-up originates back from the 1940s.
-Due to the shortages of materials during World War II, this period of makeup is considered the "natural beauty" look.
-The US was immersed in war-time economy, which put distribution restrictions on consumer goods.
+Due to the shortages of materials during World War II, the period of makeup is considered the "natural beauty" look.
+The U.S. was immersed in war-time economy, which put distribution restrictions on consumer goods.
 General rationing was supported; women applied mild amounts of products.
-Despite the rations, "Women were encouraged to keep buying lipstick and to send letters to the front covered in 'lipstick kisses' to boost the morale of the soldiers."

 Pin-up style makeup products consisted of: